brussell98/Mirai/README.md

 	- [ ] Queue from a playlist
 	- [ ] Bind music messages to a channel
 - [ ] Add more dank memes to `games.json`
+- [ ] Semi-idiot-proof the code
+- [ ] Leave server restricted by roles or perm level